we received your request!

 Our design team will now review your case design request and discuss it with one of our Managing Partners.

-Someone from our team will contact you within 48 hours to game plan next steps!
+Someone from our team will contact you within two business days to game plan next steps!

 Just a few side notes:

 If your case is a death benefit-focused case, there are several different strategic design options to choose from, hence a discussion with you is recommended (before we go down a rabbit hole of blindly designing a gazillion different illustrations).

 If your case is accumulation-focused, we typically do not lead with custom tailored designs.
 Instead, we provide sample case studies to prospective clients to allow them evaluate our accumulation strategy from an objective (and emotionally unattached) point of view.

 Couple of reasons we use sample case studies:

 1. Often times the health rating will change after underwriting.

 2. The lender interest rates are a moving target until the bank locks the rate after the

 carrier has extended a formal offer and the policy is ready to issue.